kosanmil/vlc-shortcut-firefox/README.rst

 5. Write the path to the file where the cloned repository is located.
 6. Run Firefox.
 You should be asked if you want to verify the installation of the add-on, which will require a restart of the browser.
 After that, the extension is installed.

+Feel free to fork the repository and make changes if you have any suggestions on how to make this extension even better.

 About the extension
 ---------------